Reconstructing the Home Depot DIY App

 Sketching Towards a Solution

-We went through several sketching sessions before building out the first prototype.
+I did several sketching sessions before building out the first prototype.
 I wanted to make sure we balanced the current site design and new proposed features.

 Putting our user flow to the test